 Official Government guidelines

-A difficulty is created because drunkenness is not clearly defined.
-It is largely a matter of perception and case law is of limited help.
+Drunkeness is not clearly defined, it is really a matter of perception and case law is of limited help.
 Essentially, if your faculties are impaired you may be deemed to be drunk.
 If your eyes are glazed, your speech slurred and you are unsteady on your feet, you are certainly in no fit state to be shooting.
-Not only that but you will be at risk if you drive home at the end of the day.
+You are in no fit state to drive home either.